metaplex-foundation/docs/docs/04-guides/06-archived/00-architecture/01-basic_flow.md

 #### Pay For the Upload

 Ironically, the actual file upload is one of the last things to happen.
-Nothing is free, and uploading NFT content is no exception, so we currently need a way to pay for the file(s) to be store on Arweave.
+Nothing is free, and uploading NFT content is no exception, so we currently need a way to pay for the file(s) to be stored on Arweave.
 To do this we need to transfer lamports(tiny fractions of a SOL token) to a specific wallet address.
 This wallet address is connected to a Web2 web application that handles the file upload and the payment to Arweave.
 This step is only needed in the frontend, as you can specify the URI without going through Arweave

 Here is a visual representation of what happened